Anton Delvig: Career

 Delvig is also mentioned in Pushkin's famous novel in verse Eugene Onegin, being compared to the young poet Lensky.
-Delvig commissioned a portrait of Pushkin from Orest Kiprensky, which Pushkin bought from Delvig's widow after his friend's death.
+Delvig commissioned the renowned portrait of Pushkin from Orest Kiprensky, which Pushkin bought from Delvig's widow after his friend's death.
 In 1820, Delvig met Yevgeny Baratynsky and introduced him to the literary press.

 In his poetry, Delvig upheld the waning traditions of Russian Neoclassicism.
 He became interested in Russian folklore and wrote numerous imitations of folk songs.
 Some of these were put to music by the composers Alexander Alyabyev and Mikhail Glinka.

 As a journalist, Delvig edited the periodical Northern Flowers (1825-1831), in which Pushkin was a regular contributor.
 In 1830-1831, he co-edited with Pushkin the Literaturnaya Gazeta, which was banned by the Tsarist government after information laid by Thaddeus Bulgarin.